aytzey/CodetoPromptGenerator/README.md

 - **Tailwind CSS:** For styling and consistent UI across all components.
 - **Local Storage:** Persists user preferences, such as the last chosen meta prompts directory, between sessions.
 - **Node.js & File System API:** Server-side file system operations are handled via Node.js, ensuring offline usability.
+- **Python Flask Backend:** Handles specific backend operations like ToDo list management.

 ## Installation & Setup

 ### Prerequisites
 - **Node.js & npm:** Make sure you have Node.js (v14 or higher recommended) and npm installed.
+- **Python:** You need Python 3.7+ installed for the backend server.
 - **Git (optional):** If you are cloning from a repository, ensure Git is installed.

 ### Steps